rubigdata/bigdata-blog-2019-DanielAnthes/Assignment3.md

 `spark.sql("FROM quarter_names SELECT quarter WHERE quarter NOT IN (SELECT quarter FROM kosquarter)")`

-This query results in a list of quarters with no associated art pieces:
+This query first selects all quarter names from the table 'kosquarter' and then uses them to select all quarters from the 'quarter_names' table that do not appear in this list.
+This results in a list of quarters with no associated art pieces:

 "Malvert"
 "Kwakkenberg"
 "Aldenhof"